microsoft/ignite24-lab-441/instructions.md

 Continuing in the web browser:

 1. Enter **Hello, world!** in the message box and press <kbd>Enter</kbd> to send the message to the agent.
 A typing indicator appears whilst waiting for the agent to respond.
-1. Notice the natural language response from the agent and a label **Generated by AI** is shown in the agent response.
+1. Notice the natural language response from the agent and a label **AI generated** is shown in the agent response.
 1. Continue a conversation with the agent.
 1. Go back to Visual Studio.
 Notice that in the Debug pane, Teams AI library is tracking the full conversation and displays appended conversation history in the output.
 1. Close the browser to stop the debug session.

-#### Step 4: Examine agent configuration
+### Step 4: Examine agent configuration

 The functionality of our agent is implemented using Teams AI library.
 Let's take a look at how our agent is configured.

+In Visual Studio:

 1. In the **Custom.Engine.Agent** project, open **Program.cs** file.
 1. Examine the contents of the file.